Medicare and dental coverage: Key takeaways

 Yet more than one in five Medicare beneficiaries have not seen a dentist in the last five years.
 And from 2013 to 2014, there was an increase in the percentage of elderly Americans who reported that cost was a barrier to obtaining dental care, despite the fact that all other age groups saw an improvement in this area (ie, they were less likely to report that cost was an obstacle).

 About 20 percent of Americans age 65+ have untreated dental cavities.
-And a quarter of Americans age 65 and older are missing all of their natural teeth, although there is significant variation in tooth retention based on geographic area, income, and education level.
+And a quarter of Americans age 65 and older are missing all of their natural teeth, although there is significant variation in tooth retention based on geographic area, income, and education level; seniors in rural areas are especially hard hit by a lack of access to oral health care.

-There is no doubt that we have a dental crisis in the U.S. Although the ACA deemed dental coverage for children to be an essential health benefit, there’s no requirement that adults have dental coverage, or that carriers provide it.
+There is no doubt that we have a dental crisis in the U.S. And although the ACA deemed dental coverage for children to be an essential health benefit, there’s no requirement that adults have dental coverage, or that carriers provide it.

 While health insurance plans generally pick up the tab for large medical bills, it’s rare to find dental coverage that doesn’t leave enrollees on the hook for significant bills if they need extensive dental work.
 This is generally true across a wide range of plan types, including Medicare Advantage dental coverage, stand-alone dental plans, and group dental plans for employees and retirees.
 Dental plans commonly have benefit maximums of $1,000 or $2,000 per year, and a single root canal can cost upwards of $1,500, while an implant can be as much as $7,500 per tooth.